SciPy#

 Integration of a sampled function#

-here we integrate a function that is defined only at a sequence of points.
-Recall that Simpson’s rule will use piecewise parabola data.
-Let’s compute
+Here we integrate a function that is defined only at a sequence of points.
+A popular method is Simpson’s rule which fits a parabola to 3 consecutive points and integrates under the parabola.

 \[I = \int_0^{2\pi} f(x_i) dx\]